 - The color magenta does not correspond to a single wavelength of light, and is not part of the light spectrum — there is no such thing as "pure" magenta light.
 Rather, it is the brain's way of interpreting multiple wavelengths of light from disparate parts of the color spectrum being received by your eye at the same time.
 In the case of magenta, it is a combination of red and violet light, which are from opposite ends of the color spectrum; in order to "properly" interpret this, rather than seeing it as an intermediate color, the human brain instead perceives it as magenta.

-- Language is also linked to colors.
+- Language is also linked to our perception of colors.
 If a language and culture has a bigger difference between colors, people in that society are better able to distinguish colors.
 This goes the other way too, as people who lack distinctions for colors are slower to recognize differences between them.
 However, the idea that they are incapable of doing so is pure myth; the difference is in fractions of a second of recognition speed, not actual differences in visual acuity.
 There is evidence that colors which humans cannot manufacture do not have names and are therefore not recognized.
 Scholars have studied ancient texts, including The Iliad and The Odyssey, specifically looking at the usage of color words.
-Many very strange color identifications are given: Green Honey, Violet Sheep, and Wine-Dark Seas.
-These were often regarded as "colorful" metaphors until linguist Guy Deutscher realized there is no blue.
-At the time there were no blue dyes available and there simply wasn't a word for blue, so people had to use other colors to describe what we now know as blue.
+Many very strange color identifications are given: Green Honeynote , Violet Sheepnote , and Wine-Dark Seas.
+These were often regarded as "colorful" metaphors until linguist Guy Deutscher realized there is no blue mentioned in them anywhere.
+At the time there were no blue dyes availablenote and there simply wasn't a word for blue, so people had to use other colors to describe what we now know as blue.
 This is a pattern across all cultures: color usage appears in stages, and blue is always last.
 This can also be seen in young children; if they don't yet know a color they'll refer to things of that color by a color they do know.
 An example, again involving blue, children will refer to the sky as white (which most adults will reflexively say is blue) before they know the color blue.

-- Probably related are images taken by telescopes (or other instruments, for the case) designed to work with wavelengths that do not correspond with visible light, like Spitzer (infrared) or Chandra (X-Ray).
-The images of Space Clouds that we see that have been taken by them are actually processed false-color images, so we can see them with our eyes and if they were sensible to those wavelengths while we'd see something more or less with the same aspect (ie: an infrared-bright region of star formation or an X-ray emitting gas cloud) , etc, their colors (to give that a name) would be quite different.
+- Some people have four types of cone cells note in their eyes rather than three, which gives them a small advantage in distinguishing colors, particularly in the red region of the spectrum.
+Because these genes are carried on the X chromosome, this condition is more common in women, but some men also carry both variants of the red-green gene on a single X chromosome. note People with only two sets of cone cells instead of three (color blindness) or with inadequate numbers of or malfunctioning cone cells (milder forms of color blindness) are less able to distinguish colors, and as a result colors which contain light of the wavelength they are "blind" to appear considerably different to them.
+Related to this are images taken by telescopes (or other instruments for the case) designed to work with wavelengths that do not correspond with visible light, like Spitzer (infrared) or Chandra (X-Rays).
+The images of Space Clouds that we see that have been taken by them are actually processed false-color images so we can see them with our eyes; if they were sensible to those wavelengths while we'd see something more or less with the same aspect (ie: an infrared-bright region of star formation, an X-Ray emitting galactic nucleus, etc) their "colors" would be quite different.

 - Blind spots.
 Your brain compensates for the existing blind spots in your eyes (spots which are not covered with cones or rods due to the presence of the optical nerve), filling in the lost information.
 People who get retinal burns (because of handling lasers or arc welders carelessly, for example) get additional blind spots in addition to the natural ones.
 The brain input-processing mechanism conceals these spots and the afflicted human thinks he's perfectly okay, up until the point that enough of his retina is burned that the brain is no longer able to compensate.